-I have written several articles on the coronavirus and on masks.
+I have written several articles on the coronavirus and on masks and healthcare issues.
 A series of links have been provided at the bottom of this article for your convenience.
-This article will, however address a different aspect of the virus.
+This article will, however address a different aspect of the virus or on healthcare issues in general.

 There are many people saying that partisan feelings in this country are impacting our eradication of the coronavirus.
 I happen to be one of them.
 I believe the lefts hate of President Trump has caused the unnecessary death of thousands of people.
 As the coronavirus has swept around the world, sickening and killing thousands, the U.S. government’s response to the crisis has become gripped by political infighting between President Trump and Democrats.